hydephp/hydephp.com/_posts/hydephp-creator-speaking-at-the-laravel-meetup-stockholm-2025.md

 ---
-title: "HydePHP creator speaking at Laravel Meetup Stockholm 2025"
+title: "HydePHP creator speaking at Laravel Meetup Stockholm"
 description: "On Wednesday, October 1, 2025, Emma De Silva, creator and maintainer of HydePHP, will be speaking at the Laravel Meetup Stockholm about how HydePHP can supercharge workflows with Laravel-powered static sites."
 category: news
 author: Emma